-Healthy banana chocolate chip yogurt muffins are the perfect way to start your day!
-These healthy muffins have no added sugar, they are simply sweetened with bananas and chocolate chips!
-These oat filled muffins are gooey and soft.
-These muffins are a simple morning treat, made with flour, oats, yogurt, bananas and chocolate chips.
+Healthy banana chocolate chip muffins are the perfect way to start your day!
+These healthy muffins have no added sugar, and are instead sweetened with just bananas and chocolate chips.

 I've talked about my family's obsession with muffins in the past.

 It's pretty obvious at this point that muffins are a big part of our breakfast routine (see also strawberry muffins, caramel apple crumb muffins, blueberry chia seed muffins).
 I think my children may be addicted to muffins... as well as myself!

 But I can't help it.
 They're so easy to have first thing in the morning before making a larger breakfast.
 They're also perfect for having as an afternoon snack or to curb a chocolate craving.

 I love that there are so many varieties of muffins to make since we make them so often.
 When I make muffins for my kids, I like to keep them low in sugar or sugar free.
 This is a great recipe for that!

 Making a batch of these perfectly moist banana chocolate chip muffins at the beginning of the week is a great way to have some easy breakfasts made ahead of time or quick on-the-go snacks.

 Some people make banana bread when they have overripe bananas; I make these muffins.
 You're going to love them too, because...

 - Homemade muffins are way better than any store-bought muffins you could buy!